Provider registration (NDIS Providers)

 Your organisation will need to make an application for registration under the new NDIS Commission arrangements before the end of the period specified in your organisation's Certificate of Registration.

 This will involve making an application for renewal using the NDIS Commission online portal and your Registration ID.
-We will advise your organisation when the portal is available.

 You will provide information about your organisation, including the key personnel.